 TOP PICK: Stones Luxury B&B (⭐️ 9.9)

-This B&B boasts a stunning location and very spacious & scenic rooms.
+This B&B boasts a stunning location and very scenic rooms.
 There’s also a hot tub on-site which is perfect for relaxation after a day of walking.
 The hotel staff is very helpful and friendly, and the delicious breakfast is served right in your room.

-This family-run B&B has the loveliest hosts who’d go above and beyond to ensure you enjoy your time.
+BEST HOSTS: Abhaig Boutique B&B (⭐️ 9.9) This family-run B&B has the loveliest hosts who go above and beyond for their guests.
 They also offer some of the best food you can have on Skye, be it breakfast or dinner.
 You might also receive kind treats like chocolate, cake, and whisky.

 TOP CABIN RETREAT: Uig Chalets (⭐️ 9.9)